EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 Solution is implemented
 [here](https://github.com/EFanZh/EOPL-Exercises/blob/master/solutions/exercise-3.x-letrec-lang.rkt).

-> Exercise 3.32 [★★] Extend the language above to allow the declaration of any number of mututally recursive unary
+> Exercise 3.32 [★★] Extend the language above to allow the declaration of any number of mutually recursive unary
 > procedures, for example:
 >
 > ```